miklevin/MikeLev.in/_posts/2024-10-26-accumulated-chunks-to-real-time-yields.md

 the message list.
 There's 1000 little things that will break given your first-pass attempts.
 I've wasted hours on it.
-I want a plan I can iterativly feed back into you and catch all the little things that go wrong in baby-steps without introducing exploding complexity fro more than one thing breaking at a time.
+I want a plan I can iterativly feed back into you and catch all the little things that go wrong in baby-steps without introducing exploding complexity for more than one thing breaking at a time.

 **Cursor AI (Claude 3.5 sonnet)**: I apologize for the confusion in my previous response.
 You're right that we need a more careful, step-by-step approach to implement streaming without breaking existing functionality.
 Let's create a detailed plan to address this issue: